 This feature lets you route the control traffic to the relevant experiences, based on the traffic allocation percentage configured in the activity.
 You can then evaluate the performance reports of the personalized traffic against control traffic to that control.

-The options for setting a control in AP and AT activities is a little different than other activity types.
+The options for setting a control in Automated Personalization and Auto-Target activities are a little different from other activity types.
 In a manual A/B Test, you can change what reporting shows as your control, and lift is calculated based on the conversion rate of that control experience.
 You can make this change easily because traffic is served randomly to each of the experiences you included in your activity, no matter what the control is initially set to.
 In other words, selecting the control doesn’t impact how traffic is served.
-In AP and AT activities, your decision on what to choose as the control does impact how the visitor traffic is served.
-As a result, you need to think more carefully about your decision.
+In Automated Personalization and Auto-Target activities, your decision on what to choose as the control does impact how the visitor traffic is served.
+As a result, you must think more carefully about your decision.

-There are two options available for your control in your AP and AT activities: randomly served experiences or a specific experience.
+There are two options available for your control in your Automated Personalization and Auto-Target activities:

 Randomly served: For a random control, the control percentage of traffic randomly serves all experiences in the activity, without considering that visitor’s profile.
 You can think of the control as helping answer the question, “If I just randomly serve an experience (or offer) to visitors and don’t consider their profiles, what is the conversion rate for that experience (or offer)?”
 The control is like an A/B Test within your AI activity.
 Having this information of the non-personalized conversion rate for each experience or offer can be helpful to understand when analyzing your activity results.